tejas-su/scribble/README.md

 ## Tech Stacks

-1. Hive Database for local storage and persistence of data
+1. Sqlite Database for local storage and persistence of data
 2. Flutter BLoc for state management

 ## How to use it